 Finding Facebook influencers with social listening

 Social listening (or social media monitoring, as it's also called) is the process of using a tool to find and analyze posts with your keywords on social media and the web.
 Social listening is incredibly diverse in its application — you can use it for everything from product development to SEO.
 Almost every social listening tool on the market can be used as an influencer marketing tool.

 Simply finding public conversations containing industry-specific words and phrases wouldn't help you with identifying Facebook influencers — most of these posts are created by regular internet users with no audience besides their friends.
 Luckily, most social listening tools like Awario offer powerful analytics that lets you look at the collected data from different angles.
 Awario, for example, can analyze the reach of your mentions, their location, language, sentiment, words associated with your keywords, and so on.
 It also evaluates the authors of the posts, which is exactly what we need for designing an influencer marketing strategy.

 Step 1: Come up with keywords related to your niche

 This is probably the trickiest part that will require your creative skills and a good knowledge of the market.
 You need to come up with a list of words and phrases that are used in your niche quite often.
 For example, if you want to promote your new yoga app, you can choose such keywords as yoga, exercise, fitness, meditation, and some others based on the preferences of your consumer list.
 Your imagination is the limit!

-One of Awario's analytics features is the Topic cloud that might help you a bit with compiling the list.
+One of Awario's analytics features is the Topic cloud which might help you a bit with compiling the list.
 You can just draft a couple of keywords and phrases and then check out the Topic cloud to see more relevant keywords which people often used alongside.